SEND and Inclusion Transformation

 1. What is the plan to clear the backlog of Education Health and Care Plan (EHCP) applications?

 Our current plans include a short-term investment in Educational Psychologists (EPs) and plan writers to support clearing the EHC requests that are out of statutory timeframe.
-We also aim to simplify our processes through use of new IT and digital tools, implementing a single application form, and setting up a multi-agency panel for decision making.
-Alongside this, we will also be working on a long-term recruitment and retention strategy to invest in more Educational Psychologists.
+We are also simplifying our processes by using new IT and digital tools, and we have now implemented a digital EHC needs assessment form.
+Additionally, we have set up a multi-agency panel for decision making.
+Alongside this, we are working on a long-term recruitment and retention strategy to invest in more Educational Psychologists.

 1. How will you support children and young people that require funding but don’t currently have an EHCP or who may not qualify for an EHCP?

-The FFI team will be speaking with individual schools and educational settings to discuss options for these children as well as cases for those who are not in receipt of an FFI that may require an EHC assessment request form to be completed.
+The SEND Funding team have spoken with individual schools and educational settings to discuss options for these children as well as cases for those who are not in receipt of an FFI that may require an EHC assessment request form to be completed.

 We are also considering a setting-based model to support cohorts of children and young people to continue to receive funding.
 Further information about how to apply for this funding will be communicated with schools and settings in due course.